johnwargo/thewargos-11ty/src/posts/2010/marketing-and-technology-at-the-carowinds-amusement-park.md

 ---
-title: "Marketing and Technology at the Carowinds Amusement Park"
+title: Marketing and Technology at the Carowinds Amusement Park
-date: "2010-09-11"
+date: 2010-09-11
 categories:
   - Miscellaneous
 ---